br101/pingcheck/README.md

 # pingcheck
 Check connectivity of interfaces in OpenWRT

-Checks with "ping" (ICMP echo request/reply) wether a configured host (normally on the internet) can be reached via a specific interface.
+Checks with "ping" (ICMP echo request/reply) wether a configured host (normally on the Internet) can be reached via a specific network interface.
 Then makes this information available via `ubus` and triggers "online" and "offline" scripts.
-It's like hotplug for internet connectivity.
+It's like hotplug for internet connectivity and especially useful if your router could be connected via multiple interfaces at the same time.

 Here is an example config: